 TURKISH (pdf) (transl. by Leman Sevda Darıcıoğlu / Fuck me Kitty)

-This version was created through an online poetic jam started in 2015, as part of Dani’s research on radical tenderness within the context of her MA at the independent studies program (MACBA, Barcelona).
-It was originally published online by Hysteria Revista (MX) in 2015, and has since been kept alive through various independent publications and performative activations.
+The first version of this Radical Tenderness Manifesto was initiated through an online poetic jam between Dani and Daniel in 2014, as part of Dani’s research on radical tenderness within the context of her MA at PEI (independent studies program directed by Paul Preciado at in MACBA, Barcelona).
+It was presented as part of Dani’s thesis and published online by Hysteria Revista (MX) in 2015.
+The manifesto has since been kept alive through various independent translations, publications and performative activations.